SimonScholz/simonscholz.github.io/content/tutorials/ansible/index.md

 * yaml files having playbook in their filename: *playbook*.yml or *playbook*.yaml

 That's the reason why I add `playbook` to the file name of a playbook in the next chapter.

+In case you've installed the Ansible Lint, which I recommend, the Ansible VS Code extension run ansible-lint automatically and shows lint issues right away in the editor.

 ## First Ansible playbook